poojaalagar28/CMPT-756-ImageClassification/README.md

 ## Example

 Suppose you upload an image of a dog.
 The app will predict that the image contains a "golden retriever" with a confidence score of 0.8 (80%).
 Additionally, it will suggest other possible labels and their confidence scores.

+### GCP Deployment (GKE - Serverful)

+1. Prerequisites:

+2. Download and install the gcloud CLI.
+Install and set up kubectl with your GKE cluster.
+Instructions can be found in GCP documentation.
+Create a repository in the Artifact Registry in GCP.

+3. Create GKE cluster:
+   `gcloud container clusters create-auto <cluster_name> --region <region_name>`

+4. Build and push images to GCP Artifact Registry.
+Replace <region_name>, <project_name>, and <artifactory_repo_name> accordingly.

+5. Deploy services using kubectl:

+Access the app by visiting the 'EXTERNAL IP' in your web browser.

+### GCP Deployment (Cloud Run - Serverless)